 All graduate and postbaccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English, must demonstrate competence in English.
-Those who do not possess a bachelor's degree from a postsecondary institution where English is the principal language of instruction must receive a minimum score of 550 (paper) or 213 (computer) on the Test of English as a Foreign Language (TOEFL).
-An internetbased version of the TOEFL exam is being phased in to replace the computer examination.
-For specific information about its availability and scoring system, please consult the Educational Testing Service website at www.
+Those who do not possess a bachelor's degree from a postsecondary institution where English is the principal language of instruction must receive a minimum score of 550 (paper), 213 (computer), or 80 (Internet-based test, iBT) on the Test of English as a Foreign Language (TOEFL).

-ets.org.
 Certain master's degree programs require higher TOEFL scores than the university's minimum; contact the degree program of interest for their requirements.